AWGL/trio-panels/README.md

   - `BEDTOOLS_FILEPATH` - path to `bin` folder of BEDTools installation.
   - `GENOME_FILEPATH` - path to `hg19.genome` file (required for BEDTools slop).
   - `OUTPUT_LOCATION` - path to `panelapp_bed_files` folder.
+  - `PADDING` - amount of padding to add to the BED file - default is 20.

 ### Files